 - After establishing the Maurya Empire, Chandragupta started to unify the India.
 He was able to conquer every part of the Indian subcontinent except for the Kalinga of Orissa and some southern subcontinent.

-- After unifying India, Chandragupta with the help of Chanakya established a strong central administration patterned.
-His empire was one of the highly organized bureaucratic structures with a large civil service.
+- After unifying India, Chandragupta with the help of Chanakya established a strong central administration patterned empire.
+His empire was one of the highly organized bureaucratic structure with a large civil service.

 - During his reign Greek diplomat Megasthenes visited India.

 - At the age of 42 he handed over his throne to his son Bindusara.
 He accepted Jainism and made saint Bhadrabahu his guru.
-He travelled to the southern india and meditated without eating and drinking until he died (this process is called sallekhana or santhara).
+He travelled to the southern india and meditated without eating and drinking until his death (this process is called sallekhana or santhara).